 Perfection is Personal

-While it’s difficult to identify perfection in anything that is so open to interpretation, I have been so lucky as to experience 4 titles in particular that exceeded my every expectation and achieved my personal definition of perfection:
+While it’s difficult to identify perfection in anything that is so open to interpretation, I have been so lucky as to experience a handful of titles that exceeded my every expectation and achieved my personal definition of perfection:

 - Uncharted 4: A Thief’s End